fanoush/ds-d6/micropython/README.md

 - micropython for SoftDevice S132 6.1.1 - in this folder

 Easiest way to install is via [D6Flasher](https://play.google.com/store/apps/details?id=com.atcnetz.ble.readwrite) for more details and other ways see [DFU-update](https://github.com/fanoush/ds-d6/wiki/DFU-update).

+*** UPDATE *** Several people are having issues flashing DFU packages with  adafruit bootloader over bluetooth, if you see this try nrfConnect for Android with  "Settings" -> "DFU options" -> "Number of packets" changed to 5, see https://github.com/fanoush/ds-d6/issues/3

 # How to use